voltrue2/gracenode/modules/server/README.md

 ####Request Method Restrictions

-Each controller methods accept and execute specific *declared* request methods ONLY.
+Each controller method accepts and executes requests with *declared* request method ONLY.

 Example: